 Dunstaffnage Castle – Dunstaffnage

 Kilmartin Glen, north of Lochgilphead, has one of the most important concentrations of Neolithic and Bronze Age remains in Scotland.
 There are more than 350 ancient monuments within a six mile radius of the village, with 150 of them being prehistoric.
 Monuments include standing stones, a henge monument, numerous cists, and a “linear cemetery” comprising five burial cairns.
 Several of these, as well as many natural rocks, are decorated with cup and ring marks.
 The remains of the fortress of the Scots at Dunadd, a royal centre of Dal Riata, are located to the south of the glen, on the edge of the Moine Mhor or Great Moss.
 The Kilmartin House Museum of Ancient Culture is located within the village itself, and aims to interpret the rich history of the glen.

-The most important town of Argyll is Oban which has an interesting town center with lots of shops.
+The most important town of Argyll is Oban which has an interesting town centre with lots of shops.
 Oban port is the gateway to the Hebrides with the important Calmac ferry terminal.
 From here ferries leave for Mull, Coll, Tiree and the Outer Hebrides.
 That and the fact that Oban is the only large settlement in the area makes the town one of the busiest places in this part of Scotland.
 Remarkable is the location of the distillery in the town centre.
-It was there before the city expanded in the 1900's to its present size.
+It was there before the city expanded in the 1900’s to its present size.

 The Town of Oban seen from the Ferry